wdyab/physicsnemo/docs/tutorials/simple_logging_and_checkpointing.rst

    wandb: Find logs at: ./wandb/wandb/offline-run-20231115_212638-ib4ylq4e/logs

-To visulaize the logs interactively, simply follow the instructions printed in the outputs.
+To visualize the logs interactively, simply follow the instructions printed in the outputs.

 Checkpointing in PhysicsNeMo